sentubiswas013/ReactJs/question-11-java-spring-boot-simple-answer.md

 java -jar myapp.jar --server.port=9090
 ```

-# Spring Boot Interview Answers (Questions 11-20)

-## 11. How can you externalize configuration in Spring Boot?
+### 11. How can you externalize configuration in Spring Boot?

 Spring Boot supports multiple ways to externalize configuration, allowing you to use the same code across different environments.